Hummingbird perched on feeder

 Attract Hummingbirds by Having a Garden of Continual Blooms

-To ensure that hummingbirds hang around throughout the summer be sure to plant flowers that will bloom at different times during spring and summer.
+To ensure that hummingbirds hang around throughout the summer, plant flowers and shrubs that will bloom at different times during spring and summer.
 Not only will you keep the hummingbirds happy, but your garden will be colorful for a longer period of time.

 You can ask a gardening expert to fill you in on blooming schedules so that you can plan accordingly.